Zhangxq-1/ACCENT-repository/README.md

 2. change this "  var_everyCode_path='../var_for_everyCode.pkl' (in adversary.py)"  file with generated file in the previous step.
 3. train the masked model as same process as the pre-training  stag.

+### The dataset information for static study is in data/staticIndex.txt